rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I'd love to see some investigation into these questions.
 I want us to take a data-driven approach to which is the more easily-learned conceptual model.

-MTP: I just took management of a team of 7 entry level engineers.
+MPT: I just took management of a team of 7 entry level engineers.
 They are actually converted network admins.
 Let me teach them classes next week.

 MM: Please let us know ahead of the next meeting.
 I'd love to get the answer to that.

 AWB: Which version of classes will you teach them?

-MTP: I'll teach them classes as they exist today and then say: "If I had added this 'own' keyword, would that help you?"
+MPT: I'll teach them classes as they exist today and then say: "If I had added this 'own' keyword, would that help you?"

 AWB: You might try putting up two slides to show them both styles as acceptable alternatives and let them choose, that would be great.